Xray-App/tutorial-js-cypress-cucumber/README.md

 Code that supports the tutorial [Testing using Cypress and Cucumber in JavaScript](https://docs.getxray.app/display/XRAYCLOUD/Testing+using+Cypress+and+Cucumber+in+JavaScript) showcasing the integration between [Xray Test Management](https://www.getxray.app/) on Jira and Cypress.

-The test automation code implements some UI tests for doing authentication, targeting a dummy website providing a login page.
+The test automation code implements some UI tests for doing authentication, targeting a dummy website having a login page.

 ## Prerequisites

-In order to run this tutorial, you need to have  Cypress and Nodejs.
+In order to run this tutorial, you need to have Cypress and Node.js.
 Dependencies can be installed using:

 ```bash